 criteria;

-renewable energy initiatives at the county level. - SMEs: For their contribution
+renewable energy initiatives at the county level.

 The award gala was a finale of a two-day capacity building workshop under the theme ‘Energy Planning and Programming for Impact’.
 This workshop also provided a platform for county officials from the environment and the energy sectors together with other stakeholders to build the capacity of the counties for improved energy access.
 The forum focused on the use of clean cooking technologies at the household level, public-private partnerships and energy governance.